 Keith who is 19 and good looking, is the only man who works with the secretarial staff at the law office.
 Trisha and Thanh have been hanging around his desk and flirting with him.
 They ask a lot of questions about his personal life and want to know if he has a girlfriend.
 Trisha sometimes pats Keith on the behind and says "Nice butt."
-Keith doesn't know personal life and doesn't think it is any of their business.
+Keith doesn't know what to do.
+He doesn't want to share information about his personal life and doesn't think it is any of their business.
 Keith is frustrated with the women's constant questioning and touching and is having trouble focusing on his job.
 When he asks his supervisor Beth for help, she says he should get used to this kind of behavior if he is going to work in an office full of women.